ViktorThrelkeld/Beer-Tracks/doc/data_models.md

 <pre>
 Person
-one person to none or many Beers
+one person to many or none Beers

 Beer
+Many or none Beers to one Style

 Style
 </pre>